fabric8-quickstarts/war-camel-servlet/README.md

 # Building this example

-Building and running this quickstart consists of three steps:
+Building and running this quickstart consists of a single steps:

 ## Building